moxietoolkit/srd/source/1-system/1-player/4-dice-rolls.md

 ## Action Roll

 Roll to pull off something risky.
-State **how & why**, calrifying your intent.
+State **how & why**, clarifying your intent.
 The GM picks the stat that matches your intentions.

 - **Perfect**: You do it, and avoid trouble.
 - **Messy**: You do it, but there's trouble. _Prompts an impact move_.